GoLearnToCode/kiei924-winter15-ev/workbook/setup.md

 # First Day Setup: Your Development Environment

-## 1. Code Editor
+You'll have to install three pieces of software in order to get ready for KIEI-924 this quarter.

+- A **Web Browser** - We'll be using Google Chrome.
+I like Chrome for its fast and consistent performance, and its built-in Developer Tools (we'll be using these a lot).
-The code editor is a piece of software that is used to create and edit text files.
+- A **Code Editor** - The code editor is a piece of software that is used to create and edit text files.
 It's like Microsoft Word, but for code files instead of word processing documents.
 In this class, we'll use Sublime Text.
+- The **Github App** - **Git** is a technology that professional developers use to store their code and share it with others. **Github** is a company that provides a popular hosted Git service.
+They provide an app for easy access to their service.

+To get up and running, follow the instructions for your platform:

+## For Mac Users

+Step 0!
+Make sure that your Mac is running Mac OS X 10.9 (Mavericks) or later. **If it isn't, please upgrade before continuing.**

 ### Download and Install Sublime Text

 [Click here to get Sublime Text](http://www.sublimetext.com/3).
 This is called the "Sublime 3 Beta", but it's been out for a long time and is very stable.
-Download the appropriate installer for your computer and run it.
+Download the installer for OS X and run it.

 It's free to try out, but after 30 days you'll start to get nagged to pay for it (which I'd recommend you do – it's $70).

 Also don't miss the "unofficial" but excellent [documentation](http://docs.sublimetext.info/en/latest/index.html).

-## 2. Git and Github
+## Github

-**Git** is a technology that professional developers use to store their code and share it with others. **Github** is a company that provides a popular hosted Git service.

 ### Create a Github account